arinc-shahin-vysakh/open-domainQA/README.md

 3. Answering question based on the found context

 **Note:** The "text_data" folder is the sample dataset taken from [Kaggle](https://www.kaggle.com/datasets/rtatman/questionanswer-dataset) dataset.
 We need this beside our project, but the Squad dataset will be downloaded inside project and is added to this repo for convenience.
+**Note2:** As the project is conducted in Google Colab using Google Drive, paths need to be updated.

 More details are included in the ipynb file.